 Use An SEO Plugin

-You can optimize categories individually …
+The plugin also allows you to optimize categories individually …

-(Optimize your categories with SEO plugins)
+(Improving your category SEO with SEO plugins)